-Nest Egg and ZEGA (each, a "Sub-Adviser, and together, the "Sub-Advisers") are jointly responsible for the day-to-day management of the Fund's portfolio, including determining the securities to be purchased and sold by the Fund, subject to the supervision of the Adviser and the Board.
-ZEGA is also responsible for trading portfolio securities for the Fund, including selecting broker-dealers to execute purchase and sale transactions.
-For its services, each Sub-Adviser is paid a fee by the Adviser, which fee is calculated daily and paid monthly, at an annual rate of the Fund's average daily net assets as set forth in the table below:
+Nest Egg is responsible for the day-to-day management of each Fund's portfolio, including determining the securities to be purchased and sold by a Fund, subject to the supervision of the Adviser and the Board.
+For its services, Nest Egg is paid a fee by the Adviser, which fee is calculated daily and paid monthly, at an annual rate of 0.04% of each Fund's average daily net assets.